Aidan-Wallace/kubernetes-dashboard-token-api/readme.md

 ## TODO

-- Create query param to skip redirecting after visiting the web ui and automatically copying the token
 - Take `KUBECTL_CMD` and `KUBERNETES_DASHBOARD_URL` as build args in the Dockerfile
 - Linting action
 - Use distroless container